Tips for students interested in joining the Ervin lab & for those who have already joined (PDF)

 A comprehensive overview of aquatic and wetland plant biology.
 Topics covered include growth forms, evolutionary relationships, habitat, and growth and reproductive adaptations of hydrophytic vegetation.
 The course also includes discussion of interactions of hydrophytes with one another and their surroundings, the role of plants in the functioning of aquatic and wetland ecosystems, and other timely topics related to hydrophytes and their environments.

-NOTE: I have an upcoming new text based on this class, to be published through CRC Press, Biology of Aquatic and Wetland Plants.
+NOTE: I recently published a new text based on this class, published through CRC Press, The Biology of Aquatic and Wetland Plants.

 Key Concepts in Plant Ecology - BIO 8443